How to inspect a used car - illustrated used car checklist

 What you may need when checking a used car

 You need something to take notes and a flashlight but with the technology available, your smartphone with a camera and a built-in flashlight will work just fine.
-You can print our checklist and take it with you.
 If you have a small magnet, it might be helpful in detecting repaired corrosion spots.
 You also need a paper towel to check engine oil and a CD disc or iPod to check the CD player and audio system.
 If you will be using a child seat, it's good idea to take one with you, so you can check if it fits easily.
 What's most important, you need a knowledgeable friend who can help you weigh the pros and cons and make informed decision.

 First step: quick overview

 During a quick overview, you want to find out if it's worth to check the car further or should you avoid it?
 Start with the quick walk-around.
 Major rust spots like this one should tell you to avoid this car.
 Check the interior.
 How does the steering wheel, driver's seat and the inner door handle look like?
 Any smells?
 Tobacco and other strong odors are difficult to get rid of, especially in cloth interiors.
 Can you find a comfortable driving position?
 Is there enough legroom and headroom?
 How is the visibility?
 Check if the car has the features that are important for you, such as the cruise control or a USB port.